gizmore/gwf3/www/challenge/codegeex/11_00_programming_languages/11_21_C90/README.md

 # CGX#: C90 Introduction

-In this tutorial we will setup EclipsePDT, mingw64, gdb and write a little hello world up.
+In this tutorial we will setup EclipseCDT, mingw64, gdb and write a little hello world up.
 We discuss differences between the PHP and the C90 type system.